 The Science of Ozone

-Ozone is nature's most powerful safe disinfectant — a form of oxygen that destroys bacteria, viruses, mold, and odors on contact, then disappears back into clean air and water.
+Ozone is a powerful disinfectant — a form of oxygen that can destroy bacteria, viruses, mold, and odors on contact, then breaks down back into oxygen when used correctly.

 Oxygen with an extra atom